fejbron/Andcorp-Autos/database/MIGRATION_INSTRUCTIONS.md

 - Email notifications for new statuses default to enabled
 - The order Model dynamically reads statuses from the database, so changes take effect immediately
 - Customer-facing displays automatically adapt to the new status flow
+- All existing vehicle records retain their auction source values
+- New auction source option is available immediately after migration